bvanderlaan/pr-view/README.md

 # PR-View

-PR-View (/preview/) is a Git activity visualizer.
+PR-View (/preview/) is a Pull Request activity visualizer.

 Where you can use the activity feeds in sites like GitLab or GitHub to see what is going on in a repo or organization I found that when it came to performing code reviews and following up on said reviews that a fleeting feed resulted in delays or missed responses.